DouniaBK/earth-hammam/README.md

 - Post Content:
 The admin ability to post articles, meditation guides, journals and workbooks.

-- Book Retreat Stay:
+- Book Retreat or a Stay:
 Allowing the user to book a stay or a retreat for multiple days with the booking system will be incorporated in the future.
+At the moment, the user can book a stay at a partner referenced on the footer with a link.

 # User Stories:
 The following User Stories have all met the acceptance criteria.
 User Story number 14, will be implemented in the future.